 What is Par value of Share?

-Par value of Share is the share nominal amount ($1, $0.1 or $0.001) mentioned on the stock certificate at the time of issuance of shares.
-The par value of a stock has no meaning and is having no relation to the market value of a share.
-It is the just amount
+Par value of shares also known as the stated value per share is the minimal shares value as decided by the company which is issuing such shares to the public and the companies then will not sell such type of shares to the public below the decided value.
+In other words it is the share nominal amount ($1, $0.1 or $0.001) mentioned on the stock certificate at the time of issuance of shares.
+It has no meaning and has no relation to the market value of a share.

 Shareholding of a company is recorded in the balance sheet as Shareholders equity.